Indispensability Arguments in the Philosophy of Mathematics

 This in itself does not constitute an objection to P1 of the indispensability argument, as Sober is quick to point out (Sober 1993, p.
 53), although it does constitute an objection to Quine’s overall view that mathematics is part of empirical science.
 As with Maddy’s third objection, it gives us some cause to reject confirmational holism.
 The impact of these objections on P1 depends on how crucial you think confirmational holism is to that premise.
 Certainly much of the intuitive appeal of P1 is eroded if confirmational holism is rejected.
 In any case, to subscribe to the conclusion of the indispensability argument in the face of Sober’s or Maddy’s objections is to hold the position that it’s permissible at least to have ontological commitment to entities that receive no empirical support.
 This, if not outright untenable, is certainly not in the spirit of the original Quine-Putnam argument.

-It is not clear how damaging the above criticisms are to the indispensability argument.
+It is not clear how damaging the above criticisms are to the indispensability argument and whether the explanatory version of the argument survives.
 Indeed, the debate is very much alive, with many recent articles devoted to the topic.
 (See bibliography notes below.)
 Closely related to this debate is the question of whether there are any other decent arguments for platonism.
 If, as some believe, the indispensability argument is the only argument for platonism worthy of consideration, then if it fails, platonism in the philosophy of mathematics seems bankrupt.
 Of relevance then is the status of other arguments for and against mathematical realism.
 In any case, it is worth noting that the indispensability argument is one of a small number of arguments that have dominated discussions of the ontology of mathematics.
 It is therefore important that this argument not be viewed in isolation.

 The two most important arguments against mathematical realism are the epistemological problem for platonism — how do we come by knowledge of causally inert mathematical entities?
 (Benacerraf 1983b) — and the indeterminacy problem for the reduction of numbers to sets — if numbers are sets, which sets are they (Benacerraf 1983a)?
-Apart from the indispensability argument, the other major argument for mathematical realism is that it is desirable to provide a uniform semantics for all discourse: mathematical and non-mathematical alike (Benacerraf 1983b).
+Apart from the indispensability argument, the other major argument for mathematical realism appeals to a desire for a uniform semantics for all discourse: mathematical and non-mathematical alike (Benacerraf 1983b).
 Mathematical realism, of course, meets this challenge easily, since it explains the truth of mathematical statements in exactly the same way as in other domains.
 It is not so clear, however, how nominalism can provide a uniform semantics.

 Finally, it is worth stressing that even if the indispensability argument is the only good argument for platonism, the failure of this argument does not necessarily authorize nominalism, for the latter too may be without support.
 It does seem fair to say, however, that if the objections to the indispensability argument are sustained then one of the most important arguments for platonism is undermined.
 This would leave platonism on rather shaky ground.